 To say that I was lonely would be incorrect.
 I was not lonely, and I didn’t feel sad.
 I think the best way to describe how I felt would be “disoriented.”
 It was hard to know who I was when no one else knew me.
 It was hard to feel grounded when I wasn’t sure where I was going.

 One Year Later

-And there is another image of California I will never forget: Two nights ago, I was on the UC Berkeley campus with two of my closest friends, Krissa and Nicole, and about a dozen new ones, eating pizza, laughing, and playing ultimate frisbee at 11 p.m.
+And there is another image of California I will never forget: Two nights ago, I was on the UC Berkeley campus with two of my closest friends and about a dozen new ones, eating pizza, laughing, and playing ultimate frisbee at 11 p.m.
 We were in the middle of a huge, grassy field in the dark.
 My shoes dug into the damp grass, and the air was filled with sounds of people talking and crickets chirping in the distance.
 In my mind, I hit “pause” on the scene and stepped back from the group, turned around, and looked up at the stars.
-One year ago, as I was crying and worrying about what the future may hold, could I ever have guessed I would be here, gazing up at the stars over Berkeley, California, with friends who make me laugh so hard I forget about every worry?
+One year ago, as I was crying and worrying about what the future may hold, could I ever have guessed I would be here, gazing up at the stars in Berkeley with friends who make me laugh so hard I forget about every worry?

 And that’s the beauty of not knowing what will happen next.
 It makes you appreciate the unexpected blessings so much more.

 I prepared myself so well (I think) for all that could have gone wrong here in California; what I was not prepared for, however, was all that could go right.
 So right.
 Here I have experienced some of the lowest lows and highest highs and the deepest, richest friendships of my life.